dsgiitr/VisualML/Autoencoder/README.md

 - `Autoencode your digit drawing`

-## Installation
+## Installation and execution

-- `Download the project folder and run index.html in your browser`
+- `Download the project folder on your server and run index.html from your browser`

 ###### Contributors:
 - [Rohan Mallick](https://github.com/r7rohan)